-In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of September 2011, based on the criteria established in Internal Control- Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+In our opinion, the Group maintained, in all material respects, effective internal control over financial reporting as of September 30, 2012, based on the criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.

-We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the group financial statements as of and for the year ended September 2011 of the Company and our report dated December 15, 2011 expressed an unqualified opinion on those financial statements.
+We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the group annual financial statements as of and for the year ended September 2012 of the Company and our report dated December 10, 2012 expressed an unqualified opinion on those financial statements.

-/s/ Deloitte & Touche

-December 15, 2011 Johannesburg, South Africa
+/s/ Deloitte & Touche December 10, 2012 Johannesburg, South Africa